-El Nido city and the surrounding archipelago is a place of a stunning nature, divine beaches and relaxed atmosphere.
-Visiting El Nido mostly includes exploring the remote islands around, snorkeling, kayaking and getting to know more about the Philippino culture.
+El Nido with the surrounding archipelago is a place of stunning nature, divine beaches, and relaxed atmosphere.
+Visiting El Nido mostly includes exploring the remote islands in the area, snorkeling, kayaking and getting to know more about the Filipino culture.
 Even if you’re short on time during your Palawan trip, visiting El Nido is a must.
-One Day in El Nido will pass very quickly, but you’ll happen to explore a very big part of its mind blowing beauty.
+One day in El Nido will pass very quickly, but you’ll get to explore a very big part of its mind-blowing beauty.

 What’s the best time to visit El Nido?

 The perfect time would be from late November to March.
 May to October is not ideal due to the rainy season.
-On the other hand, March to May is known as a jellyfish season.
-At that time sea is packed with jellyfish so it requires a lot of caution.
-Otherwise, getting burned can really ruin your day.
+On the other hand, March to May is known for being the jellyfish season.
+At that time the sea is packed with jellyfish, so a lot of caution is required.
+Getting stung by a jellyfish can really ruin your day.

 What’s good to know about El Nido?

 The city of El Nido is located on Palawan island in the very west part of the Philippines and it differs in its nature and the landscape from the rest of the country.
-The only two ways to reach the city is by plane, landing at the super small El Nido airport.
+The easiest way to reach the city is by plane, landing at the super small El Nido airport.
 Other than that, you can either reach it by bus/car from Porto Princessa or by taking a boat ride from the Batangas to Coron and then another one from Coron to El Nido.

-Actually, booking a tour should be done a day in advance, but I assume it’s fine if you go early in the morning could work out as well.
-The archipelago, known for its stunning beaches and impressive cliffs can be explored taking one of the 4 island tours every travel agency in the city has on their list.
-Any of them is great, but if you can choose – pick one with the Secret Lagoon.
+Actually, booking a tour should be done a day in advance, but even early in the morning could work out as well.
+The archipelago, known for its stunning beaches and impressive cliffs, can be explored by taking one of the 4 island tours every travel agency in the city has on their list.
+All of them are exciting, but if you can choose – pick the one with the Secret Lagoon.
 The tour includes lunch at the beach.

 If you’re not into organized tours, but you still don’t want to miss the beautiful archipelago of El Nido, try renting a kayak.
 The great thing about it is that you can look for remote islands, and have a whole beach for yourself.
-It requires being in a good shape, as the trip itself takes hours.
+It requires being in good shape, as the trip itself takes hours.
 Don’t miss checking out Entalula Island where you’ll find one of the most spectacular beaches in the archipelago.

 Swim in the Secret Lagoon